 The EFSF reports the nominal amount of the Prepaid Margin as 'Liability against euro area Member States' in the statement of financial position.
-The performance given by the underlying available-forsale portfolio invested from the proceeds of the Margin is also added in the same caption.
+The performance given by the underlying treasury financial assets portfolio invested from the proceeds of the Margin is also added in the same caption.